 - The Town of Greece (NY) secured a grant from the Local Initiatives Support Corporation to redress ongoing issues with physical distressed zombie properties.
-The grant was allocated for the hiring of an additional code enforcement officer; foreclosure prevention services; and outreach initiatives.27 - Elmira, New York is one of several New York communities that uses BuildingBlocks, which is a data tool for Code Enforcement officers that enables real-time decisions on problem properties & owners.
+The grant was allocated for the hiring of an additional code enforcement officer; foreclosure prevention services; and outreach initiatives.49 - Elmira, New York is one of several New York communities that uses BuildingBlocks, which is a data tool for Code Enforcement officers that digitally tracks and maps code enforcement violations.50 By having a digital repository of violations, there is greater transparency about the status of a violation as well as increased accountability for correcting the issue.
+The digital platform also allows for the easy creation of municipal wide reports and maps that show trends in building violations and the parts of a locality where they are spatially concentrated.